rasheed9609/ecommerce-sales-performance-analysis/README.md

 ## Key Insights

-- Top 5 states coontribute the majority of total revenue.
+- The business generated 18.65M revenue from 120K total orders.
-- Certain region show high cancellation rates.
+- The cancellation rate stands at 14% indicating significant operational inefficiency and potential customer dissatisfaction.
-- Revenue is concentrted in specific high-performing cities.
+- 724 delivered orders generated zero revenue,highlighting possible refund leakage or pricing inconsistencies.
-- Sessonal trends impact monthly sales performance.
+- Revenue is highly concentrated in two categories (Set and Kurta), indicating dependency risk.
-- A small percentage of customers generate a large portion of revenue.
+- over 60% of orders are marked "In Transit", indicating potential delivery delay and future cancellation risk.

 ---